 Of course, there are many other things to think about when applying to colleges, aside from only test scores and grades.
 Outside of the classroom activities like extracurriculars, volunteering, or work experience, may have an impact on applying for admission.

 If you have a significant personal connection to a certain school, that could be an important factor when deciding which schools you’d like to apply to.
-For instance, if you’re absolutely committed to attending one particular school and you’re only able to apply for that particular school.
+For instance, if you’re committed to attending one particular school and you’re only able to apply for that particular school.

 At the final point, there is no set number of schools that you can apply to.
-It’s based on your personal situation.
+It’s based on your situation.
 The best thing to do is study every school you’re thinking about and ensure it’s the right fit for you.
 Make a list of schools and begin working with your applications!

 Create a list of your most prestigious colleges.
 Then, make it easier to narrow it down to your top choices.
-Don’t forget to study every one thoroughly before making a final decision.
+Don’t forget to study everyone thoroughly before making a final decision.
 There’s no need to be overwhelmed by information when making this important choice!

 What are you wasting time to do?
 Get started today on your research and you’ll be well in the process of finding the best college in just a matter of minutes!